Whale Watching In Iceland

 Plus, the baleen feeding system on-board allows you to come in close contact with the majestic creatures of the sea from a safe distance.

 You may even come across a few white-beaked dolphins, harbor porpoises and even a few sharks.
-And if you don’t spot any whales the first time, we will offer a complimentary ticket for a second trip.
+And if you don’t spot any whales the first time, they will offer a complimentary ticket for a second trip.
 How’s that for an add-on?

 The spacious deck of the Andera facilitates 360-degree viewing of the breathtaking landscape, while the spacious, heated indoor seating is equipped with large windows so that you don’t have to compromise on comfort.
-Moreover, we supply adequate warm clothes (like overalls) to keep you warm and cozy amidst the sea breeze.
+Moreover, they supply adequate warm clothes (like overalls) to keep you warm and cozy amidst the sea breeze.

 Lastly, don’t forget to visit the souvenir shop on-board to take a piece of memory back home!